ptiede/VIDA.jl/docs/src/interface.md

 xopt, opt_template, divmin = vida(prob, ECA())
 ```

-!!! warn
+!!! warning
     Older versions of `VIDA` also included a threaded version of `vida`.
-This no longer exists
-   and would give a race condition if someone tried to use it at this point due to a difference
-   in how `divergence` is calculated.
-If you want to run multiple copies of VIDA at once please
-   use Julia's `Distributed` functionality.
+This no longer exists and would give a race condition if someone tried to use it at this point due to a difference in how `divergence` is calculated.
+If you want to run multiple copies of VIDA at once please use Julia's `Distributed` functionality.